MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

          :align: center
          :scale: 70%

-Setup the i.MX RT1170 Evaluation Kit
+Setup the i.MX RT1170 EVKB

-* Check that the dip switches (SW1) are set to OFF, OFF, ON and OFF.
+* Check that the dip switches (SW1) are set to OFF, OFF, ON, and OFF.
-* Ensure jumpers J6 and J7 are closed.
-* Connect the micro-USB cable to J11 to power the board.
+* Connect a micro-USB cable to J86 to power the board.
-* You can connect 5 V power supply to J43 if you need to use the display
+* You can connect a 5V power supply to J43 if you need to use the display

-The USB connection is used as a serial console for the SoC, as a CMSIS-DAP debugger and as a power input for the board.
+The USB connection is used as a serial console for the SoC, as a CMSIS-DAP debugger, and as a power input for the board.

-The VEE Port uses the virtual UART from the i.MX RT1170 Evaluation Kit USB port.
+The MicroEJ VEE Port uses the virtual UART from the i.MX RT1170 EVKB USB port.
 A COM port is automatically mounted when the board is plugged into a computer using a USB cable.
 All board logs are available through this COM port.

 The COM port uses the following parameters: